Treetrampler/movie-matcher/README.md

 EXPLANATION OF WHERE EVERYTHING IS FOR MR JAQUES:

+Firstly, before attempting to use localhost (read bottom for why), get the .env.local from the submission and put it in the project root

 THE APP FOLDER

 - contains all actual pages associated with the site